Hapag-Lloyd/rds-proxy-password-rotation/README.md

 1. Python 3.10 or later
 2. For each db user:

+   1. Make sure that the username ends with digit `1` or `2`.
+This is required for the rotation logic.
-   1. Clone the user in the database and grant the necessary permissions.
-We suggest to add a `-clone` suffix to the username.
+   2. Clone the user in the database and grant the necessary permissions.
+Use the same username but replace the digit.
+      For example, if the original user is `app_user1`, create a clone `app_user2` with the same permissions.
-   2. Create a secret in AWS Secrets Manager with the following key-value pairs (for every user and its clone):
+   3. Create a secret in AWS Secrets Manager with the following key-value pairs (for every user and its clone):

       - `rotation_type`: "AWS RDS"
-      - `rotation_usernames`: Optional.
-The list of usernames that a part of the rotation, e.g. `["app_user", "app_user-clone"]`.
-        If not provided, `username` is used only.
       - `proxy_secret_ids`: Optional.
 The list of ARNs of the secrets that are attached to the RDS Proxy, e.g.
         `["arn:aws:secretsmanager:region:account-id:secret:secret-name"]`.
 If not provided, the proxy credentials are not adjusted.
       - `database_host`: The hostname of the database